theodore-s-beers/theodore-s-beers/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a Persian and Arabic philologist and “digital humanist,” currently working as a postdoc in the [AnonymClassic project](https://www.geschkult.fu-berlin.de/en/e/kalila-wa-dimna/) at the Freie Universität Berlin.
-On GitHub, I like to build simple web apps and libraries to facilitate my research and that of my colleagues.
+I’m a Persian and Arabic philologist and “digital humanist,” currently working as a postdoc in the [Seminar for Semitic and Arabic Studies](https://www.geschkult.fu-berlin.de/en/e/semiarab/arabistik/Seminar/Mitarbeiterinnen-und-Mitarbeiter/) at the Freie Universität Berlin.
+On GitHub, I like to build little web apps and libraries to facilitate my research and that of my colleagues.

-My homepage is at <https://www.theobeers.com/>.
+My homepage is at [theobeers.com](https://www.theobeers.com/).